 Where do you find individual funding sources to assist someone who wants to access work, volunteer and recreational opportunities; yet additional support is needed?

 Funding sources may mean money to pay for personal supports, skills training or assistive devices so the person is able to choose those opportunities.
 Typically, such sources come from local or provincial funding.
-It is beneficial to contact your provincial Ministry of Community and Social Services or local developmental service agencies in your area to explore what’s available.
+It is beneficial to contact your provincial Ministry of Children, Community and Social Services or local developmental service agencies in your area to explore what’s available.

 Potential provincial funding sources in Ontario include:

-Through the Ontario Disability Support Program, the Ministry of Community and Social Services provides financial assistance and other benefits to eligible people with disabilities and their families.
+Through the Ontario Disability Support Program, the Ministry of Children, Community and Social Services provides financial assistance and other benefits to eligible people with disabilities and their families.
 This can include “Income Supports” for accommodation and basic living expenses as well as prescription drugs and basic dental care.

-Through the Ontario Disability Support Program, the Ministry of Community and Social Services also provides goods and services to eligible people with disabilities to help overcome barriers to employment.
+Through the Ontario Disability Support Program, the Ministry of Children, Community and Social Services also provides goods and services to eligible people with disabilities to help overcome barriers to employment.

 “Employment Supports” are designed to help people with disabilities alleviate some of the challenges they face in finding or keeping a job.